JamaicaF/cloudcast/README.md

 # Cloudcast README

 Cloudcast is a fullstack music streaming web application inspired by [Mixcloud](https://www.mixcloud.com/).
-Users can upload and listen to radio shows, DJ mixes, podcasts, and other long-form audio content.
+Users can share and listen to radio shows, DJ mixes, podcasts, and other long-form audio content.

 [Cloudcast live site](https://cloudcast1.herokuapp.com/)

-Users can:
+Cloudcast users can:
 - Freely access and listen to a variety of streaming audio programming
-- Create, update, and delete their own audio programs after creating a personal user account
+- Upload, edit, and delete their own audio programs after creating a personal user account

 Cloudcast is and will remain open source.

 [View the Cloudcast wiki](https://github.com/JamaicaF/cloudcast/wiki)

-## Technologies Used:

-In building the application, I employed:
-- React
-- Redux
-- Javascript
-- JSX
-- HTML
-- CSS
-- Ruby
-- Ruby on Rails
-- SQL
-- JBuilder

 # Current Features and Implementation:

 ### Welcome page
 ![](https://i.imgur.com/FYfr5FF.jpg)

+Users can explore and listen to all audio programming without creating an account.
+Cloudcast programs are primarily accessible from an indexed list of audio content.
+Upon first play, an audio playback bar loads at the bottom of the page, which persists as the user navigates the site.

 ### Featured Cloudcasts page
 ![](https://i.imgur.com/D3SQ4cx.jpg)

+From any page in the site, users can create a new account or login.
+User sessions are authenticated in Rails using the BCrypt hashing algorithm.
+Users are required to provide a unique username and email when signing up for an account.

+Before uploading content, users are prompted to login.
+Upon login, users have to option to create new Cloudcast programs, as well as update or destroy their existing content.
+Any existing Cloudcast can only be modified by the original content creator.

+### Backend Structure

+Cloudcast follows RESTful API design, and was built using the Ruby on Rails framework and a PostgreSQL database.
+Users and Casts are the two primary database models.
+Image and audio files are stored with ActiveStorage and Amazon Web Services.
+Data requests are made through AJAX and completed by a JSON API.

+### Frontend Structure

+Cloudcast is a single page app built with React.js and Redux.
+All pages are composed of React components which are rendered at a root url.

 # Features in the Making: